Flag hanging from a light post

 The Alzheimer's Legacy Lab

-This revolutionary scientific lab, which is managed by the University of Minnesota Medical School, is investigating the Irrefutable Connection Between Periodontal Disease & Alzheimer’s Disease
+This revolutionary scientific lab at the University of Minnesota, is investigating the Irrefutable Connection Between Periodontal Disease & Alzheimer’s Disease

 It's called the Microbial / Infectious Hypothesis of Alzheimer's Disease